anthony-ur/ur-spotify/README.md

 Welcome to the UR (Untitled Research): Spotify Project.

-This repository contains all code and neccessary assets for creating a highly functional Spotify data store.
+This repository contains all code and assets necessary for creating a highly functional Spotify database of your personal data, on your machine - ready for any kind of analytics.

 ## Overview